-Are you due to submit your Annual Tax on Enveloped (ATED) return soon?
-ATED is a pre-emptive tax which means you may need to file a return even if you have to tax to pay.
+Are you due to submit your Annual Tax on Enveloped Dwellings (ATED) return soon?
+ATED is a pre-emptive tax which means you may need to file a return even if you have no tax to pay.
 Returns are due by the 30th of April each year ...

 However, HMRC does levy penalties for non-compliance.
 Initially, this is £100 if you do not submit your ATED return in time, with £10 daily penalties when the return is more than 3-months overdue.
 If it gets to 6-months late, a further penalty is applied at £300, or 5% of HMRC's own estimate of your liability ... so it's a great idea to get your return in on time.